projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

    :align: center
    :name: io-sequence-sos

-   I/O request handling sequence in SOS
+   I/O request handling sequence in Service VM

 :numref:`io-sequence-sos` above illustrates the interactions among the hypervisor, VHM, and the device model for handling I/O requests.
 The main interactions are as follows:

-1. The hypervisor makes an upcall to SOS as an interrupt handled by the upcall handler in VHM.
+1. The hypervisor makes an upcall to Service VM as an interrupt handled by the upcall handler in VHM.

 2. The upcall handler schedules the execution of the I/O request